 What's that saying?
 Life's what you make it?
 My take on that: Life's how you curate it.
 Because life happens, and not all of it is ideal.
-So I have chosen to live my life purposefully, to turn each normal day into an intensely curated day.
+That’s why I have chosen to live my life purposefully, to turn each normal day into an intensely curated day.
 And that way, day after day and somehow, I have curated a fascinating life.

 I love what I do.
 I curate stories.
 Visual stories.
-One photo, one video, at a time.
-And I am most passionate about the type of story-telling involvingthose critical moments in life, our rights-of-passage.
+One photo, one emotion at a time.
+And I am most passionate about the type of story-telling involving those critical moments in life, our rights-of-passage.

-By now, I have taken my photo and video lenses to about 80 countries.
+By now, I have taken my photo and video lenses to more than 70 countries.
 The world I have seen is as humbling in its complexity as it is in its beauty and simplicity.
 Everywhere, always, I have connected and fallen in love, deeply, with people and their stories.
 Part of it is because I dive heart-first at life.
-It also helps that, as a polyglot, I can hitchhike, laugh and get in trouble in 7 languages.
+It also helps that, as a polyglot, I can hitchhike, laugh and get in trouble in a bunch of languages.

 So why do I curate visual legacies?
-Suffice it to say that it comes from being a multicultural specimen with an eclectic background to boot... think of me as your run-of-the-mill Colombian-born Jew raised in Iowa City who came of age in Manhattan and now resides in the Rockies.
-We all have a unique story --and I see it as a privilege when I am entrusted with helping people curate theirs, one visual at a time.
+Suffice it to say that it comes from being a multicultural specimen with an eclectic background to boot... think of me as your run-of-the-mill Colombian-born Jew raised in Iowa City who came of age in Manhattan, lived in 7 countries, and now resides in the Rockies.
+We all have a unique story and I see it as a privilege when I am entrusted with helping people curate theirs, one visual at a time.